 For our example, we will assume the property is neutrally geared, which means it just covers its own costs before tax deductions are considered.
 This means you would be ahead by $18,800 (the difference between the cost of purchasing your home as opposed to renting in the same location) and you would hold two properties to the value of $800,000.

 One of the key benefits of buying your home is the potential capital growth uplift.
 Keeping in mind the point that property prices decrease as well as increase, using a rentvesting approach you can have the benefits of capital growth, plus quite a bit more.

 For ease of comparison, let’s assume your investment properties have the same capital growth as the area where you had planned to purchase your home.

 Assuming conservative and consistent capital growth (which never happens in real life), your investment properties will easily outstrip the performance of your home purchase.
 You will also have more than $18,800 in cash flow saved by taking the rentvesting approach, which can be placed into an offset account to effectively lower the interest payments on your investment properties (remembering that your rent is covering the interest payments on your investment properties).

 Invest v home first – pros and cons

 Looking over the comparisons above, buying an investment property first stacks up from a numbers perspective.
 Like all decisions though, there are pros and cons which should be factored into your decision making.
 Some of these include the points below.

-- Dead money.
+• Dead money.
 The old adage that ‘rent money is dead money’ may be a deterrent for some people considering this approach.
-Hopefully, reviewing the example above will show that in the current market environment, paying interest on an owner-occupied home is an even bigger dead money pit.
+Hopefully, reviewing the example above will show that in the current market environment, paying interest on an owner-occupied home in some instances can be less cost-effective.